Silvestra/logo/readme.md

 # &copy; Silvestra

-This logo can be associated only with Silvestra bundle
+This logo can be associated only with Silvestra project

 ### Version
 v.0.2